BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 We intend this behavior to run for the entire scenario, so we use an infinite loop.
-In each step of the loop, we compute appropriate throttle and steering controls, then use the :keyword:`take` statement to take the corresponding actions.
+In each step of the loop, we compute appropriate throttle and steering controls, then use the ``take`` statement to take the corresponding actions.
 When that statement is executed, Scenic pauses the behavior until the next time step of the simulation, when the function resumes and the loop repeats.